mt-sre/mt-sre.github.io/content/en/docs/creating-addons/testing/install-specific-version-of-addon.md

 the OpenShift Cluster Manager console.

-In some cases, you might need to install an older version of an addon, for example, to test the upgrade of an add-on from one version to the next.
+In some cases, you might need to install an older version of an addon, for example, to test the upgrade of an addon from one version to the next.
 Follow this procedure to install a specific version of an addon service in a staging environment.